timlefkowitz/Trainer-s-Corner/README.md

 Evaluating wear, damage, or authenticity of digital/physical cards.
 Displaying results in the ArtworkCard component (e.g., "Condition: Good" based on AI analysis).

+the trainers corner app strives to provide collectors with the most accurate market data for every single pokemon card on the market.